EKLIPSE Expert Working Group member

 I also work as a research consultant for the International Panel of Experts on Sustainable Food Systems.
 Most recently, I collaborated on a political economy analysis of successful transitions to local and regional agroecological food systems.
 The report “Breaking away from industrial food and farming systems: Seven case studies of agroecological transition” was published in October 2018.

-I also contributed background research, provided literature reviews and drafted sections of the report “Unravelling the Food–Health Nexus: Addressing practices, political economy, and power relations to build healthier food systems“.
+I further contributed background research, provided literature reviews and drafted sections of the 2017 report “Unravelling the Food–Health Nexus: Addressing practices, political economy, and power relations to build healthier food systems“.

 Since starting my Master’s degree in Agricultural, Food and Environmental Policy Analysis in 2013, I have been writing a blog on issues and policies related to sustainable food systems, production and consumption.
 The blog spans a wide range of topics from dietary choices, obesity prevention and food security to livestock production, environmental pollution and farmers’ mental health.
 I particularly enjoy translating complex scientific findings and insights into a language and perspective that resonates with non-expert members of the interested public, because I believe that environmental and agricultural policy issues are a concern of everybody.